In 2019, the average Social Security benefit for a U.S. retiree is $1,461 a month, or a little over $17,500 for the year.

 The 13 are: Colorado, Connecticut, Kansas, Minnesota, Missouri, Montana, Nebraska, New Mexico, North Dakota, Rhode Island, Utah, Vermont and West Virginia.

-If your state is on that list, don't be too quick to flee.
-You may find that the overall tax picture is more friendly for retirees than in other places.
+But if your state is on that list, don't be too quick to flee.
+You may find that the overall tax picture where you are is more friendly for retirees than in other places.

 Social Security spousal benefits can be a boon if your life partner has earned much more than you have.
 You're able to receive either a benefit based on your own earnings or one that's equal to 50% of your spouse’s benefit.